Skip to content

 • epilog= - Text to display after the argument help (by default, no text).

-• allow_abbrev= - Allows long options to be abbreviated if the abbreviation is unambiguous. (default: 1)
+• allow_abbrev= (bool) - Allows long options to be abbreviated if the abbreviation is unambiguous. (default: 0)

-• allow_subparser_abbrev= - Allows subparser command to be abbreviated if the abbreviation is unambiguous. (default: 0)
+• allow_subparser_abbrev= - Allows sub-parser command names to be abbreviated if the abbreviation is unambiguous. (default: 0)

 • Adest= - Store all values as keys into a variable that is an associated dictionary.
 If the result is an array, it is properly quoted and appended.
 Array can be extracted with declare -a var="(${Adest[key]})".

-• show_default= - Default value of show_default property of all options.
+• show_default= (bool) - Default value of show_default property of all options.
 Example show_default=1. (default: 0).

 • prefix_chars= - The set of characters that prefix optional arguments (default: '-')

-• any name or name= - If the parser is a subparser, this it the command name displayed in help messages.
-If has to be set for subparsers.
+• name= - If the parser is a sub-parser, this is the command name displayed in help messages.
+This has to be set for sub-parsers.

 • See https://docs.python.org/3/library/argparse.html#name-or-flags